Causal Inference for Multiple Treatments using Fractional Factorial Designs: Alternate designs to full factorial: Fractional and incomplete

-In these asymptotic results we assume that the number of treatments is constant as $n \to \infty$, but \citet{li2017general} discuss the case where the number of treatment combinations grows as well.
+where $q_{J', 1-\alpha}$ corresponds to the $1-\alpha$ quantile of the $\chi^2_{J'}$ distribution, has at least $1-\alpha$ asymptotic coverage. \end{result} We assume that the number of treatments is constant as $n \to \infty$, but \citet{li2017general} discuss the case where the number of treatment combinations grows as well.

-As in the full factorial setting, linear regression yields the same point estimates (divided by 2) and the HC2 variance estimator yields the same variance estimate (divided by 4) as the Neymanian estimates.
-For proof, see Appendix~\ref{append:linreg}.
+As in the full factorial setting (see \citet{lu2016randomization}, \citet{zhao2021regression}, and Supplementary Material~\ref{sec:fac_stat_inf}), linear regression on the full vector of observed outcomes, using a saturated model with factor levels coded as -1 and +1, yields the same point estimates (divided by 2) and the HC2 variance estimator yields the same variance estimate (divided by 4) as the Neymanian estimates.
+For proof, see Appendix~\ref{append:linreg}. \citet{zhao2021regression} show that weighted-least squares can also be used to obtain similar results in an unsaturated regression in the full factorial setting.

-\section{Incomplete factorial designs}
+\subsection{Incomplete factorial designs}

-In this section, we discuss alternative experimental designs to the fractional factorial design called the incomplete factorial design, which uses a subset of data from a full factorial design but a different subset than the fractional design \citep{byar1993incomplete}.
-We discuss aspects of incomplete factorial designs, as defined and discussed in \citet{byar1993incomplete}, but with a design-based and potential outcome perspective.
-In particular, the estimators we discuss here will not use all of the available data.
-We therefore can consider each estimator to be associated with a particular ``design'' that corresponds to an experiment that randomizes units only to treatment combinations used in the estimator.
-Different estimators may give non-zero weight to different treatment combinations, and so the hypothetical designs may be estimand-specific.
-Due to this inherent linking between the design and the estimators, we deviate from a previous sections' structure and discuss the design and corresponding estimators together in the next section.
+In this section, we discuss an alternative experimental design called the incomplete factorial design \citep{byar1993incomplete}, which we consider (novelly, to our knowledge) from the potential outcome and design-based perspective.
+This design uses a subset of data from a full factorial design but a different subset than the fractional design.
+In particular, the estimators we discuss will not use all of the available data.
+We can therefore consider each estimator to be associated with a particular ``design'' that corresponds to an experiment that randomizes units only to treatment combinations used in the estimator.
+Different estimators may give non-zero weight to different treatment combinations, and so the designs may be estimand-specific.
+Due to this inherent linking between the design and the estimators, we discuss the design and corresponding estimators together in the next section.

-\subsection{Design and estimators}
+\subsubsection{Design and estimators}

-Let us assume we ran an experiment with $K$ binary treatments where, whether due to human error (e.g., neglecting to randomize units to a particular treatment combination) or lack of resources, some of treatment combinations from the full $2^K$ factorial design were not included in the experiment.
-How should we analyze this?
-We could reduce the data to a fractional factorial design, which requires removing multiple treatment groups.
-For instance, we may have a factorial structure as in Table~\ref{tab:partial_fac_example} but no outcome measurements for treatment combination $\bm{z}_7$. \spacingset#1{ } \spacingset{1}
+Consider if we ran an experiment with $K$ binary treatments where, whether due to human error or lack of resources, some of treatment combinations from the full $2^K$ factorial design were not included in the experiment.
+We may have a factorial structure as in Table~\ref{tab:partial_fac_example}, but no outcome measurements for treatment $\bm{z}_7$.
+How should we analyze this? \spacingset#1{ } \spacingset{1}

 \spacingset#1{ } \spacingset{1.5}